 As part of the Digital Louvre, the Virtual Tour is a tool that facilitates the location of points of interest and the appearance of the exhibition space we are going to visit.
 It is an essential support, taking into account the dimensions of the building, with numerous wings and galleries.

 The most visited work in the Prado Museum is Leonardo da Vinci’s Gioconda or Mona Lisa.
 Given its importance, it is surrounded by security measures that include thick glass.

 Visitor cannot stay in front of the painting for more than 30 seconds.

 These circumstances have led the Louvre Museum to present a proposal based on virtual reality that allows on the one hand to visualize the work as a whole and in all its details and on the other to bring the character to life.
 The application is called Mona Lisa Beyond the Glass, which has been produced by the company HTC.

 Mona Lisa beyond the glass a virtual reality experience

-With the digital tool, a user experience is achieved that is far superior to what is possible today in physical contemplation, which is limited by three factors:
+The Digital Louvre has created a virtual reality experience for the Mona Lisa beyond the glass , and users achieve a far superior experience to what is possible today in physical contemplation, which is limited by three factors: